Leaside-High-School-Hack-Club/.github/profile/README.md

 Our activities include:
 - **Workshops:** Learn about programming, electronics, and more through hands-on tutorials.
-- **Competitions:** Participate in events like plane/boat-making competitions, coding challenges, and more.
+- **Competitions:** Participate in events like coding challenges, and ysws events.
 - **Projects:** Work on personal and collaborative projects, from web development to hardware design.
 - **Open Source:** Contribute to open-source projects and share your work with the community.

 ## How to Get Involved

-If you're a Leaside student interested in joining, check out our [sign-up form](https://hack.club/2ev78s) to get started!
+If you're a Leaside High School student interested in joining, check out our [sign-up form](https://hack.club/2ev78s) to get started!
 Whether you're new to programming or have a project idea in mind, we're here to support you.

 ## Contributing